 - 1/2 Tbsp pumpkin pie spice

-Sift in flour, cocoa powder, cinnamon, nutmeg, baking powder, baking soda, and salt.
+- Sift in flour, cocoa powder, pumpkin pie spice, baking powder, baking soda, and salt.
 Whisk until all smooth and all incorporated.